Hi, I’m Amanda!

 I was born and raised in California, spent about eight years in Utah for school, and now live in Chicago with my husband and dog.
 We take every opportunity to explore the city, checking out museums, enjoying long summer days at the lake, and discovering new favorite spots.

-True to my Italian heritage, I live by the saying, “La vita è una combinazione di pasta e amore.”
+True to my Italian heritage, I live by the saying "La vita è una combinazione di pasta e amore."
 Many of my favorite activities revolve around food.
-I love spending mornings at the farmers market picking out fresh produce and baked goods, I’m always on the lookout for new restaurants and flavors, and I find so much happiness in cooking in my kitchen with my husband.
+I love spending mornings at the farmers market picking out fresh produce and baked goods, trying new restaurants, and cooking with my husband on weekends.